NiclO1337/pp2-playtime/README.md

 ### Wireframes

-Initial wireframes sketch designs.
+Initial wireframe sketch designs.
 The final design has many improvements from the initial ideas.
 <details><summary>Screenshot of wireframes</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696881213/pp2-wireframes_k0l8mp.jpg" alt="initial wireframe design sketches" width="700"/></p> </details>

 ### Accessibility

-Semantic HTML is used to aid people with dissabilities such as visual impairment and aria-label is used for all unnamed buttons so they can be read by screen readers.
+Semantic HTML is used to aid people with disabilities such as visual impairment and aria-label is used for all unnamed buttons so they can be read by screen readers.
 Semantic HTML also helps with search engine optimization so the right users can find this site and find it useful.<br>
 All pages are designed to be responsive to different screen sizes to accommodate users with different preferred devices.